 Best Lower East Side bars

-Not all spin-offs are created equal: The best retain what you loved most about the original, with enough new material to keep things fresh—Frasier from Cheers, The Jeffersons from All in the Family—while others simply crash and burn.
-Luckily for Gotham’s cocktail-swigging masses, this Milk and Honey offshoot—sweeping into the old space like a series takes over a stock time slot— falls into the former school, boasting characters as familiar as Frasier Crane to the Cheers crew, but with a livelier, lighter air than Sasha Petraske’s dim big-league cocktail den.
+Not all spin-offs are created equal: The best retain what you loved most about the original, with enough new material to keep things fresh, while others simply crash and burn.
+Luckily for Gotham’s cocktail-swigging masses, this Milk and Honey offshoot—sweeping into the old space like a series takes over a stock time slot— falls into the former school, boasting characters as familiar as Frasier Crane to the Cheers crew, but with a livelier, lighter air than the dim big-league cocktail den.

-When a sake-and-spirits temple with a Pegu Club–pedigreed barkeep lands on the Lower East Side, there’s no avoiding the chorus of cocktail-geek fanfare to follow.
-Yet take a seat at Kenta Goto’s glimmering black-and-gold boîte, lodged away from the Houston Street bedlam, and you’ll find the noisy hype storm is curtailed by cool poise, from the hostess’s graceful reception to silent servers weaving through tables.
-In the absence of distractions, focus directs to the well-lit bar, where Goto effortlessly stirs his Far East–whispered creations, drawing on his Japanese heritage as much as his lauded tenure at Audrey Saunders’s cocktail trailblazer.
+Take a seat at Kenta Goto’s glimmering black-and-gold boîte, lodged away from the Houston Street bedlam, and you’ll find its noisy hype storm is curtailed by cool poise, from the hostess’s graceful reception to silent servers weaving through tables.
+In the absence of distractions, focus directs to the well-lit bar, where Goto effortlessly stirs his Far East–whispered creations, drawing on his Japanese heritage as much as his lauded tenure at cocktail trailblazer Pegu Club.

-The entrance is hard to find (hint: if you pass Schapiro’s, you’ve gone too far) and you’ll have to wrestle an unwieldy velvet curtain the second you step inside.
-But the effort is well worth it, if only for the cavalcade of cocktail killers at its helm: Death & Co. honchos David Kaplan and Alexander Day own the joint, with drinks maven Natasha David (Maison Premiere, Mayahuel) behind the stick.
+The entrance is hard to find and you’ll have to wrestle an unwieldy velvet curtain the second you step inside.
+But the effort is well worth it, if only for the cavalcade of cocktail killers at its helm: Death & Co. honchos own the joint, with a drinks maven from Maison Premiere and Mayahuel behind the stick.
 Together, the trio has stirred up the kind of devil-may-care after-hours haunt you’ll want to linger at long after closing time.

 You’ll need a magnifying glass to navigate the chalk-drawn wine list at this dimly lit vino depot, oddly named for Jack the Ripper’s hunting grounds.
-Happily, knowledgeable servers are there to help, and the collection of global organic wines—16 glasses, most for less than $10, and 50 bottles—rewards your troubles.
-Standouts include Morocco’s fruit-forward Syrocco syrah or a floral Austrian Grüner Veltliner.
+Happily, knowledgeable servers are there to help, and the collection of global organic wines rewards your troubles.
+Standouts have included Morocco’s fruit-forward Syrocco syrah or a floral Austrian Grüner Veltliner.
 Snacks are basic but tasty—stick to cold plates like oysters and tartares.

 When the weather turns brisk, the spirits go dark: floral gin gets swapped for smoke-nosed Scotch, and sunny rum makes way for spicy, robust rye.
 The brown slugs of fall are heartier than summer’s easy-drinking sips and leagues more complex: mash percentage, grain variety, even soil disparities can profoundly alter the taste of whiskey.
-That’s a hell of a lot to grasp for a connoisseur, let alone a brown-bottle newbie.
-Thankfully, the intimate Copper & Oak on the Lower East Side have whiskey enthusiasts covered like the sealed top of an aged barrel.
+Thankfully, the intimate Copper & Oak have whiskey enthusiasts covered like the sealed top of an aged barrel.

-Anheuser-Busch sales executive Ted Kenny gave up his corporate gig to follow a beer-nerd dream—running his own craft-brew shop on the Lower East Side.
-Fill your growler from one of 20 draft lines (pouring quaffs from Greenport Harbor Brewing, Goose Island and others), or choose from more than 700 bottles (such as Founders and Westmalle).
+An Anheuser-Busch sales executive gave up his corporate gig to follow a beer-nerd dream—running his own craft-brew shop in New York.
+Fill your growler from one of the many draft lines, or choose from more than 700 bottles.
 Aspiring beer connoisseurs can pop in on classes and brewmaster tastings.
 The space also features a casual standing bar, where drinkers can sip on the shop's selections and nibble on cheeses and charcuterie.